Informatics 2A: Processing Formal and Natural Languages (2018-19)

 help you get to grips with these.

-The Inf2A exam will take place in December.
+The Inf2A exam will take place in December (resit in August).

-The date, time and venue are set by Registry; they will appear here once
+The exam date, time and venue will be publicized here when available

 The course will provide students with both summative